 - Check all your lights properly.
 The indicator, full beam, dip, fog, and break.
 Check them all properly.
 You could park by a white wall or shop window to check them, or you could get a friend to watch while you alternate through the lights.

 - Clear your boot.
 Lose all the extra weight.
 Unnecessary weight can lead to increased fuel consumption.
-So check if it is full of materials and office stuff that came home from work or school but never left the car.

 - Take along all your emergency gear, your flashlight, plier, the screwdriver and even the adjustable spanner.
 You could also prepare for the worst case scenario by carrying along your fire extinguisher.
 Flares and a medical kit could also prove to be essential.

 - Battery functionality.
-If as you start your car, it seems sluggish, it is a sign that there is corrosion or your battery is too old (dying in fact).
+If as you start your car and it seems sluggish, it is a sign that there is corrosion or your battery is too old (dying in fact).
 So, if your battery has been in use for more than a few years, check it before your trip.
 Check for any signs of corrosion on the terminals.
 Check to ensure that the positive lead and the negative lead are still tightly screwed in place.

 After carrying out all the mentioned checks, a last minute drive around the block or within your city is not a bad idea.
 Make sure all the kinks are worked out.
 A smooth sailing car is a good way to start your holiday.